fivetran/fivetran_sdk/how-to-handle-history-mode-batch-files.md

 - We got new records for id = 1.
 - We check for the corresponding earliest record (`_fivetran_earliest` = TRUE), and delete the existing records from the destination table where the `_fivetran_start` column value is greater than or equal to the  `_fivetran_start` column value of the matching rows in batch file.
 - We set the value of `_fivetran_end` of the active record in the destination table to `_fivetran_start`-1 of the `_fivetran_earliest` record of the batch file.
-- We set the `_fivetran_active` column value for the above updated record to FALSE and `deleted_column` (if present in the destination table) to TRUE.
+- We set the `_fivetran_active` column value for the above updated record to FALSE.
 - We insert new records in the destination table _as is_, excluding the `_fivetran_earliest` column.

 ### Example 2: `_fivetran_start` column value of destination row is greater than or equal to the  `_fivetran_start` of matching row in batch file